 If mentioning the possibility of a complaint to the state department of insurance doesn’t get any movement from the adjuster or supervisor, file an actual complaint.

 Your first step is to call and find out exactly where to send your complaint and whether there is a specific form to use.
-You can find the phone number of the state department of insurance by looking in the government section at the front of your telephone directory.
-You can also find the website for your state department of insurance by using a search engine.
+Do an online search for "[name of your state] department of insurance," and find the agency's website.
 If you find there’s a form, get it and use it.
 Otherwise, your complaint letter should include the following:

 The quality, quantity, and speed of response from state departments of insurance varies greatly from state to state.
 In a few states, every complaint gets at least some attention from the department’s consumer affairs office.
 In other states, however, your complaint may get action only if the office spots obvious and extreme improper conduct, or if it has received numerous other complaints about the same adjuster or insurance company.